jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Security/SQLServer-Configure-SSL.md

-# SQL Server SSL Configuration Method
+# SQL Server SSL Configuration

 Connection of JCS for SQL Server supports SSL encryption.
 SSL is a safety protocol which provides security and data integrity to network communication.
 With SSL, communication data security and integrity can be improved, but performance will be affected to some extent.